Best Adventure Activities in Maldives: Surfing, Diving, Parasailing and More

 A professional surfer riding a perfect blue barrel wave in the Maldives, turquoise ocean background.

-North Male Atoll is the most popular surfing region in the country.
-It offers a variety of breaks that suit different skill levels.
-Chickens is known for its long left hand waves and works best for intermediate to advanced surfers.
-Cokes, on the other hand, is a powerful hollow right hand reef break that is best left to experienced surfers.
-For beginners and longboarders, Ninjas provides a much mellower right hand wave.
+The most popular surfing region in the country is North Male Atoll.
+It provides a range of breaks that are applicable at different levels of skills.
+Chickens has had its long left hand waves and accommodates intermediate to advanced surfers.
+Cokes on the other hand is a strong hollow right hand reef break that is not good to do at first.
+Ninjas offers a softer right hander to beginners and long boarders.

-South Male Atoll also delivers high quality surf.
-Kandooma Right is a famous right hander that supports high performance surfing, while still being manageable for beginners on smaller swells.
-Riptides offers a faster, more technical right hand wave breaking in a channel.
+South Male Atoll is also a high quality surf.
+Kandooma Right is a well-known right hander which favors high performance surfing, and is also easy to use by beginners in smaller swells.
+Riptides has a technical right hand wave that breaks at a faster rate in a channel.

 Jet Skiing in the Maldives